-- Incorporate compliance with the Code into your day-to-day activities. - Consult the Code whenever you are unsure about what to do and, if necessary, ask questions to your management or any of the Compliance Resources identified on page 8. - Report concerns about unethical conduct promptly.
+- Incorporate compliance with the Code into your day-to-day activities. - Consult the Code whenever you are unsure about what to do and, if necessary, ask questions to your management or any of the Compliance Resources identified on page 8. - Report concerns about actual or suspected illegal or unethical conduct promptly.